ranchodeluxe/sheepdawg/README.md

 You need to create a [passwordless ssh key pair](http://www.linuxproblem.org/art_9.html) to log into your ec2 instance.
 The public key will be loaded onto the ec2 box.
 The private key will stay local and the path will be pointed to when you run Ansible commands with the `--private-key` flag.
 The only you have to do is `cat` your public key and then replace the  `centos_ssh_public_key` variable that exists in `devops/group_vars/all.yml` with your new public key. *MAKE SURE IT IS INSERTED IN THE POSITION IT WAS BEFORE -- SAME NUMBER OF SPACES AT FRONT OF THE LINE, NO SPACES AT THE END*

 ## TODO
-0. use the new iam module with role from ansible-lambda
 0. make sure that we do the `apt-get install` part as dynamic in build on ec2 for create build machine
 0. create basic geoprocessing example: GeoJSON polygons in, buffer, merge, zipped shapefile out
 0. write tear-down script